Arya-Hari/MobiBench/README.md

 - Identical models are tested across different runtimes to isolate framework overhead.
 - Performance is averaged over multiple runs for reproducibility.

+For more detailed information on how to reporduce the benchmark, go to docs.

 ## Goals